Cyn7hia/Cyn7hia.github.io/_news/announcement_9.md

 inline: false
 ---

-Our work propose a contrastive learning- and generation-based model with a novel hard negative sampling strategy for generalized zero-shot persona attribute extraction.
+We propose a contrastive learning- and generation-based model with a novel hard negative sampling strategy for generalized zero-shot persona attribute extraction.